raghavnimbalkar1/UniHaven/README.md

 # RoomE
-for students to find accomodation
+a living-space listing website to find roommates living nearby